You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 The Elton John Impact Awards were established to inspire a new generation of changemakers.
 By recognizing public figures who use their voices for good, the program creates a bridge that translates visibility and representation into tangible support and action for the LGBTQ+ community.

-Cox, Melissa Etheridge, Billie Jean King, Orville Peck and Chappell Roan for using their platforms to uplift the LGBTQ+ community and create a more equitable world.
+This year, the Elton John Impact Awards proudly recognize Jonathan Bailey, Laverne Cox, Melissa Etheridge, Billie Jean King, Orville Peck and Chappell Roan for using their platforms to uplift the LGBTQ+ community and create a more equitable world.

-As part of this cultural celebration, The Trevor Project will receive a grant to help us continue operating and growing our life-saving support system for LGBTQ+ youth.
+As part of this cultural celebration, The Trevor Project is receiving a grant to help us continue operating and growing our life-saving support system for LGBTQ+ youth.
 Established 28 years ago to create resources uniquely tailored to LGBTQ+ young people, The Trevor Project is still working around the clock to close the care gap and reach the more than 1.8 million LGBTQ+ youth in the U.S. who seriously consider suicide each year.
 Alongside The Trevor Project, the awards program is also benefiting nonprofits CenterLink, GLAAD, National Black Justice Collective, Outright International, and SAGE.
 We are honored to be in the company of such a powerful group of organizations building a brighter future for the LGBTQ+ community.

 The support from EJIA builds upon a strong foundation of allyship.
 Since 2020, Procter & Gamble has remained a valued year-round partner, providing transformational grants to support The Trevor Project’s work.
 We’re honored to once again be recognized by P&G, iHeart, and Brandi Carlile’s Looking Out Foundation, along with this year’s celebrity honorees, as a beneficiary of the Elton John Impact Awards.